Nikolay Artemov: Career

 He graduated from the Department of Physiology at the faculty of biology of the Lomonosov Moscow State University in 1931.

 From 1936 to 1941, he work at the Severtsov Institute of Ecology and Evolution of the Russian Academy of Sciences.

 From 1943 to 1974, Artemov headed the Department of Physiology and Biochemistry of Humans and Animals at the N. I. Lobachevsky State University of Nizhny Novgorod.

 From 1969 to 1975, Artemov served as Vice-president of the Standing Commission on Apiculture Products Apimondia.

 In 1971, Artemov headed the first organized symposium on apitherapy at the Congress of Apimondia.

 He was appointed Honorary Soros Professor.

 Among his famous students were Zeveke A.V., Shamil Omarov, Vasily Krylov, Boris Orlov, David Gelashvili.

 Artemov is the author about 200 scientific articles and more than 2 monographs.
 In 1941, his monograph "Bee venom, its physiological properties and therapeutic use" was published by the USSR Academy of Sciences.

+He is the author, with Dmitry Sukharev, of the biography of Khachatour Koshtoyants.